SNCF Connect: In the United Kingdom

 In 1893, the Chemin de Fer du Nord became the first French private railway to be represented in the UK, establishing an office at London Victoria station.
 Almost 20 years later, the Chemins de fer de Paris à Lyon et à la Méditerranée (PLM) opened an office at 179 Piccadilly, London.

 In 1937 France nationalised its rail network and the Société Nationale des Chemins de Fer Français (SNCF) was created by the merger of the state railway company with five other principal operators.
 SNCF created French Railways, incorporating the UK operations of its predecessors.

 In 1995 French Railways opened a larger public call centre in Leake Street (near Waterloo station) in London, and two years later acquired British Rail International.
 SNCF subsequently merged French Railways and British Rail International to form Rail Europe Limited.

 In 2002 Rail Europe merged its head office operations from Piccadilly and the call centre from Leake Street into new premises in Kings Hill, Kent, and in December 2007 the travel centre in Piccadilly moved to new premises shared with VisitBritain at British Columbia House in Regent Street, London.
 In February 2012, the travel centre moved to 193 Piccadilly.

 In December 2013 Rail Europe rebranded itself as part of Voyages-sncf.com in the UK.
-In November 2015 the Voyages-sncf London travel centre closed; bookings can now be made online, via a mobile app, or through the Voyages-sncf.com call centre.
+In November 2015 the Voyages-sncf London travel centre closed; bookings in 2014 could still be made online, via a mobile app, or through the Voyages-sncf.com call centre.
 The North American, Australian and World websites however still use the Rail Europe brand.